 When Job walked in, those taking advantage of the poor would lose their control and investment.
 When Job walked in, abusers knew their time was up.

-When Job walked in, the needy rejoiced.
-When Job walked in, the outcast celebrated.
+When Job walked in, the needy rejoiced and the outcast celebrated.
 When Job walked in, the fatherless felt the power of a father on their side.
 When Job walked in widows knew that they would no longer suffer indignity or disregard.

-When the church and Christians walk in righteousness, it will be the powerful who tremble at our approach.
-It will be oppressors who pray that we do not show up.
-It will be swindling money-lenders who dread us setting their debtors free.
+When the church and Christians walk in righteousness, the powerful will tremble at our approach.
+Oppressors will pray that we do not show up.
+Swindling money-lenders will dread us setting their debtors free.

 Do you walk in righteousness?
 Ask yourself this question.
 Who gets nervous when you approach?
 Do the powerful pat you on the back?
 Or do the oppressed consider you a friend?

-Righteousness isn’t righteous if it makes the wrong people nervous.
+Righteousness may not be righteous if it makes the wrong people nervous.

 Divine Hours Prayer: The Refrain for the Morning Lessons

 Blessed is he who comes in the name of the Lord; we bless you from the house of the Lord. — Psalm 118.26

 – From The Divine Hours: Prayers for Autumn and Wintertime by Phyllis Tickle.

 Join us!
 Walk through the Bible with us…